Christmas time is right around the corner. Are you ready?

 4. Take the Experience Route

 This is the route we’ll be taking this year.
-We downsized almost two years ago.
-Therefore, we don’t have a ton of room for unused items in our home.
+We downsized a few years ago.
+Therefore, we don’t have a lot of room for unused items in our home.

 We only keep what we like or use.
 To keep from adding clutter to our home, we’re learning to try different experiences.